Read in English

 Lack of Visibility

-Without a clear project timeline and real-time tracking, managers cannot detect risks early.
+Without a clear project timeline and continuous monitoring, it is difficult to manage projects effectively and detect risks early.

 Disconnected Systems

-When planning tools are not connected to CRM or operational systems, teams lose context — affecting both execution and decision-making.
+When tools supporting project planning are not connected to CRM systems and operational processes, teams lose business context — which directly affects project execution.

 The Shift: From Static Plans to Realistic Project Planning